 Best for Small Size

-This RCA microwave will definitely give you the most bang for your buck.
+This Toshiba microwave will definitely give you the most bang for your buck.
 It’s not loaded with many bells and whistles, but for the price, you’d be surprised at how much it can accomplish.

 Best for Even Heating